dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPUserProfileServiceApp/readme.md

 NOTE:
-Due to the fact that SharePoint requires certain User Profile components to be provisioned as the Farm account, do this resource and SPUserProfileSyncService retrieve the Farm account from the Managed Accounts.
+Due to the fact that SharePoint requires certain User Profile components to be provisioned as the Farm account, this resource and SPUserProfileSyncService retrieve the Farm account from the Managed Accounts.
 This does however mean that CredSSP is required, which has some security implications.
 More information about these risks can be found at: